OctoPrint/OctoPrint/docs/bundledplugins/softwareupdate.rst

 Note that for gist hosted single file plugins, you need to use the "Raw" install link but should remove the commit identifier.
 E.g. ``https://gist.githubusercontent.com/<user>/<gistid>/raw/my_plugin.py`` instead of ``https://gist.githubusercontent.com/<user>/<gistid>/raw/<commit>/my_plugin.py``.
-Note that these URLs will be cached by Github for a bit, so update will not be immediately picked up.
+Note that these URLs will be cached by Github for a bit, so an update will not be immediately picked up.

 .. _sec-bundledplugins-softwareupdate-events: